Redis OSS nodes and shards - Amazon ElastiCache (Redis OSS)

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Redis nodes and shards
+Redis OSS nodes and shards

 A shard (in the API and CLI, a node group) is a hierarchical arrangement of nodes, each wrapped in a cluster.
 Shards support replication.
 Within a shard, one node functions as the read/write primary node.
 All the other nodes in a shard function as read-only replicas of the primary node.
-Redis version 3.2 and later support multiple shards within a cluster (in the API and CLI, a replication group).
-This support enables partitioning your data in a Redis (cluster mode enabled) cluster.
+Redis OSS version 3.2 and later support multiple shards within a cluster (in the API and CLI, a replication group).
+This support enables partitioning your data in a Redis OSS (cluster mode enabled) cluster.

-Redis (cluster mode enabled) clusters support replication via shards.
+Redis OSS (cluster mode enabled) clusters support replication via shards.
 The API operation DescribeReplicationGroups (CLI: describe-replication-groups) lists the node groups with the member nodes, the node's role within the node group, and also other information.

-When you create a Redis cluster, you specify whether you want to create a cluster with clustering enabled.
-Redis (cluster mode disabled) clusters never have more than one shard, which can be scaled horizontally by adding (up to a total of five) or deleting read replica nodes.
-For more information, see High availability using replication groups, Adding a read replica, for Redis (Cluster Mode Disabled) replication groups or Deleting a read replica, for Redis (Cluster Mode Disabled) replication groups .
-Redis (cluster mode disabled) clusters can also scale vertically by changing node types.
-For more information, see Scaling Redis (Cluster Mode Disabled) clusters with replica nodes.
+When you create a Redis OSS cluster, you specify whether you want to create a cluster with clustering enabled.
+Redis OSS (cluster mode disabled) clusters never have more than one shard, which can be scaled horizontally by adding (up to a total of five) or deleting read replica nodes.
+For more information, see High availability using replication groups, Adding a read replica, for Redis OSS (Cluster Mode Disabled) replication groups or Deleting a read replica, for Redis OSS (Cluster Mode Disabled) replication groups .
+Redis OSS (cluster mode disabled) clusters can also scale vertically by changing node types.
+For more information, see Scaling Redis OSS (Cluster Mode Disabled) clusters with replica nodes.

-The node or shard limit can be increased to a maximum of 500 per cluster if the Redis engine version is 5.0.6 or higher.
+The node or shard limit can be increased to a maximum of 500 per cluster if the Redis OSS engine version is 5.0.6 or higher.
 For example, you can choose to configure a 500 node cluster that ranges between 83 shards (one primary and 5 replicas per shard) and 500 shards (single primary and no replicas).
 Make sure there are enough available IP addresses to accommodate the increase.
 Common pitfalls include the subnets in the subnet group have too small a CIDR range or the subnets are shared and heavily used by other clusters.
 For more information, see Creating a subnet group.

 For versions below 5.0.6, the limit is 250 per cluster.